Das-Kollektiv/tdme2/README.md

         - runs on every CPU, OS, ... due to its simplicity, so its highly portable just like TDME2 is
         - can be easily extended by writing state machine machine states and script methods in C++
         - works with the following data types: null, boolean, integer, float, string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set
-        - when calling script methods/returning from methods it does not use references or pointers but only value by copy
+        - when calling script C++ methods or script functions with arguments it does optionally use references or value by copy
-          - references are planned
         - supports user script functions and recursion
-        - supports kind of references by optionally assigning back argument values to variables
         - supports operators by operator to method mapping by a preprocessor run
         - supports loops and conditions
         - supports programming with classes style programming